Welcome to my website

 I have always been stimulated by the visual aspects in performance work, and have often incorporated the use of costumes and props, movement and dance.
 If you click on the “projects” button and look under “Community Music”, you will find examples of the theatrical approach I have brought in to my work.
 These include the creation of a U.V.
 Dance performance at a local community festival, and a “musical-style” amateur theatrical production based around the pantomime camel “Abdul”.

 Loved by adults and children alike, Abdul still lives with me in West Cork, and has become as popular character making appearances at a variety of events around Ireland and England.
-A lovable and versatile character, Abdul is a great addition to festivals, private parties, community parades, and is available for walk around, performance work, and interactive workshops incorporating storytelling, song writing and music making.
+A lovable and versatile character, Abdul is a great addition to festivals, private parties, community parades, and is available for walk around, performance work, and interactive workshops incorporating storytelling, song writing, dance and music making.

 In all my activities, I love working with a theme and am happy to tailor make workshops and events to suit the participants or projects’ needs.